 All the Canon reader/printers can make copies from either microfilm or microfiche, and can accommodate either 35 mm or 16 mm film.
 If you have reading to do before printing, use a reader first and then move to a reader/printer when you know what you want to copy.
 If you have been using a reader/printer continuously for 1/2 hour, and no other reader/printer is available for a patron who is waiting, staff may ask you to give up the machine to that patron.
-Reader/printers produce copies for 13 cents each on copy cards (available from Checkout/ Information Desk) or 20 cents in coins (nickels or dimes only, as the machines cannot make change).
+Reader/printers produce copies for 13 cents each on copy cards (ask staff for assistance) or 20 cents in coins (nickels or dimes only, as the machines cannot make change).
 The coin boxes and card readers on these machines cannot pass money from coin box to card.

 Staff is available during Library hours to assist patrons locating materials and using all the machines.
-Guides, on how to use the machines, are available at all stations when Microforms is not staffed.
+Guides, on how to use the scanners and reader printers, are available at all stations when Microforms is not staffed.

-Staff will page Oregon newspapers from the Oregon Newspaper Microfilming Project for patrons who need to see issues not yet filmed and no longer in Current Newspapers and Periodicals.
+Staff will page Oregon newspapers, Monday through Friday, 8:00am-5:00pm, from the Oregon Newspaper Microfilming Project for patrons who need to see issues not yet filmed and no longer in Current Newspapers and Periodicals.
+If a request is made after 5pm or on a weekend, the newspaper will be available the next working day.
 Titles being filmed do not include international or national papers, or these titles from Oregon: COOS BAY WORLD, EUGENE REGISTER GUARD, PORTLAND OREGONIAN, and SALEM STATESMAN JOURNAL.
 For more information on newspapers, see the Newspapers and Genealogical Resources on Microform page.

 Many items in the Microforms Collection are available through Interlibrary Loan.
-Items may be checked out for eight weeks.
-There is a limit of six items (six reels or six microfiche titles) per non-UO user.
-Make the request by contacting your local library.
+You will need to request material through your local library.
+Items may be checked out for eight weeks and are sent to the library, not individual patrons.
+There is a limit of six items (six microfilm reels) per non-UO user.
+We do not loan our microfiche indexes.